 On November 15, 2023, the Company acquired certain assets and assumed certain liabilities of Kentucky Dream Homes, LLC ("KDH"), a manufactured home retailer with locations in Kentucky and Florida for total consideration of \$23.3 million, which includes \$5.4 million non-cash commercial loan forgiveness.
 The remaining \$17.9 million was paid with cash on hand.
-The final purchase price is subject to customary adjustments.
-The business is included in the Factory-built housing reportable business segment.
+The business is included in the factory-built housing reportable business segment.
 The fair value of the assets acquired and liabilities assumed included \$23.5 million of inventory, \$4.4 million of goodwill and certain other assets and liabilities.
-The purchase accounting is subject to final adjustment, primarily for the working capital and amounts allocated to goodwill.
 We have included the financial results in our Consolidated Financial Statements from the date of acquisition.
 Pro forma historical results of operations related to this acquisition have not been presented because they are not significant to our Consolidated Financial Statements for the periods presented.